coxco96/hpsa_correctional/README.md

 Beware that the notebook outputs two very large files (300+ MB).
 The last processes in the notebook run mapshaper commands through the subprocess module to reduce the file sizes significantly (< 10 MB).
 If you run this notebook in pieces rather than all at once, you should add data/hpsa_boundaries.json and data/hpsa_prison_only.json to your .gitignore.

-In this repo, I have moved my outputted data files to web-map/data-for-web.
+In this repo, I have moved my outputted data files to the web-map directory.

-The web-map folder contains index.html and app.js files, displaying the map on a web page.
+I used ```git subtree push --prefix web-map origin gh-pages``` to run the Github Pages site from the web-map subfolder.